Algorithms for optimal control of hybrid systems with sliding motion

-Crucial assumption concerns the class of control functions.
+Crucial assumption concerns the set of admissible controls ${\mathcal U}$.
 Our algorithm requires that control functions are piecewise smooth functions.
-The justification for that is given \cite{ps2020a} by referring to properties of Filippov's solutions.
+The justification for that is given in \cite{ps2020a} by referring to properties of Filippov's solutions.

 Thus the admissible control $u$ is a function $u$ from the set ${\mathcal U}$, where